qudo-lucas/lmf/readme.md

 ```

-The contents of middleware are written to a file next to the original function and named as the original functions name.
-This is now your route's entry point.
+The contents of middleware are written to a new file next to the original function.
+The new middleware file takes on the original name of your function and references the updated name.
 ```javascript
 // api/middleware.js -> api/posts.js